TateRCXVII/my-spreadsheet/README.md

 # Time Expenditures:

     1. Assignment One:   Predicted Hours:          10        Actual Hours:     11       Notes: Found an error on Friday night and spent extra time fixing bugs.
     2. Assignment Two:   Predicted Hours:          10        Actual Hours:     6        Notes: Analysis took a lot of understanding the tests.
 After that, however, things were fairly simple.
-    3. Assignment Two:   Predicted Hours:          12        Actual Hours:              Notes:
+    3. Assignment Two:   Predicted Hours:          12        Actual Hours:     12       Notes: Took me a few days to really understand the assignment.
+I was nervous to copy and paste.